aurchond/london-crime-central/README.md

 # London Crime Central

 Code written by Aurchon Datta, Devon Miller-Junk, and Braden Bakker.
 Database is run on marmoset ece servers.
-This project is completed for use in ECE 356 F2021, not to be used for other purposes.
+This project is completed for use in ECE 356 F2021.

 ## Required Installations:
 1. Node (version 12.16.1 is guaranteed to work)